220321-NET/P0-jxm8022/README.md

 ## Overview

-The Telescope Store app is a software application that helps customers purchase telescopes and accessories.
+The Telescope Store app is a console software application that helps customers purchase telescopes and accessories.
+Below is the code stack used to create the application:

+### Code Stack

+* C#
+* Azure Sql Database
+* .NET

 ## Functionality

-The user can sign up.
+* The user can sign up.
 This allows them to have an account to the store.

-The user can log in.
+* The user can log in.
 This allows them to access their account that is connected to the store.

-The user can view the current inventory.
+* The user can view the current inventory.

-The user can place orders.
+* The user can place orders.

-Orders consists of multiple products.
+* Orders consists of multiple products.

-When purchased, the user can view their order history.
+* When purchased, the user can view their order history.

-The order history can be filtered to show the location of the purchased products.
+* The order history displays the details of the orders.

-The order history can also be sorted by date or cost.

-The manager is able to replenish inventory.
+* The manager is able to replenish inventory.

 ### Note